 Like French macarons, pão de queijo aren't difficult to make, but they're difficult to make well.
 So you want to be watching your dough carefully and not, I don't know, watching Bob's Burgers while mixing, because you will likely mess up the texture.

-Combine milk, oil, and salt in a medium saucepan and bring to a gentle boil over medium heat, stirring occasionally.
+Combine 1 cup milk, ½ cup oil, and 1 tsp salt in a medium saucepan and bring to a gentle boil over medium heat, stirring occasionally.
 Remove from heat as soon as you see big bubbles coming through the milk.

 Transfer the dough to a standing mixture with a paddle attachment (you can also use a hand mixer).
 Beat the dough for a few minutes until it smooths out.
 It should look like a science experiment at this point.
 The first time I made these, I didn't add enough flour the first time around and tried to add it later, but the pão didn't puff up and stayed flat like little pancakes.
 The second time, the dough was the right texture, but I didn't know it was the right texture because it was so strange.
 It was a very weird, almost putty-like texture.
 It looked like the slime you make with cornstarch and water in elementary school.

-Add the cheese until fully incorporated.
+Add the 1½ cups cheese until fully incorporated.
 The dough will be sticky, stretchy, and soft.

 Have a small bowl of water ready.
 Use a tablespoon (I used a mini ice cream scooper) to drop little balls of dough onto the cookie sheet, dipping it in water between scoops to prevent sticking.